aitchslash/lahman-updater/README.md

 Can also be used to add expanded stats to prior years.

+To get up and running:
-Edit data/db_details.txt with your database access information.
+1) Edit data/db_details.txt with your database access information.
+2) Run with --setup and set --strict if you prefer the 2014 Lahman schema.

 Flags:
 --setup             initial update of 2014 db to current data